 - Website traffic (if significant to your business model)

-There are a wide variety of business valuation methods that can be used to estimate the value of a business.
+There is a wide variety of business valuation methods that can be used to estimate the value of a business.
 Generally, they fit within these three categories:

 - Income-based approach: This is what we took with our calculator.
 Essentially, it evaluates the total amount of income a business generates currently, along with expected income projections for the future.